lidongyue12138/Data-Mining-Problems/README.md

 Question 2:

 - Features are combinations of patterns (context).
-Pattern\ context v.s. the individual feature
+Pattern/ context v.s. the individual feature

 **3)     There are a number of nonlinear approaches to learn complex and high dimensional problems, including kernel and neural networks. (a) please discuss the key differences in feature selection between these two alternatives, and their suitability; (b) what are the major difficulties using a complex neural network as a non-linear classifier?** 007:28:18